Northern Latvia Brigade I Wars of Independence

 Located in Alūksne, at the intersection of Helēnas and Alsviķu streets.

-The memorial stone was unveiled on May 29, 1999, the 80th anniversary of the liberation of Alūksne.
-The stone forging was performed by the sculptor Ainārs Zelčs...
+The memorial stone was unveiled on May 29, 1999, on the 80th anniversary of the liberation of Alūksne.
+The stone carving work was carried out by sculptor Ainārs Zelčs.

 Monument in memory of the soldiers killed in the War of Independence